7 Examples of Teacher Evaluation Methods

 7. Use Evaluation Results Wisely

-If your school is interested in new ways to improve the learning experience for children, you may also be interested in automating tasks and streamlining processes so that your teachers have more time to teach.
-Education Advanced offers a suite of tools that make it easier:
+If your school is interested in new ways to improve the learning experience while reducing administrative burden, Education Advanced offers a suite of tools designed to support the work behind the work:

 • Evaluation: A solution for documenting every step of the staff evaluation process, including walk-throughs, self-evaluations, supporting evidence, reporting, and performance analytics.

-• Pathways: A graduation tracking tool that enables administrators and counselors to create, track, and analyze graduation pathways, ensuring secondary students stay on track to graduate.
+• Pathways: A graduation tracking tool that enables administrators and counselors to create, track, and analyze graduation pathways.

 Stay In The Know